Richwood, Western Cape

+Richwood is a suburb of Cape Town, South Africa, situated in the city's Northern Suburbs region.
+The area is located around 15 km north-east of Cape Town CBD, alongside the N7 freeway.

+According to the 2011 census Richwood has a population of 2,988 individuals, residing a total of 963 households.

-Suburb Overview, Demographic Profile, Economic Profile, Dwelling Profile, Household Services Profile The name is a portmanteau of "Richmond Park" and "Goodwood".
+The suburb's name is a portmanteau of "Richmond Park" and "Goodwood".

 Transport

 Richwood is located between the N7 highway and the M13 (Tygerberg Valley Road).
 The M13 connects Richwood to Durbanville and Bothasig and also provides access to the N7 highway (to Cape Town and Malmesbury) via the M14 and M12.

-Richwood contains a large residential area by the name of Burgundy Estate, which has a large amount of apartment complexes, including two large estates from the JSE listed Balwin Properties.
-These are considered popular residential areas, due to its central proximity to various key areas within the City of Cape Town.